 Three discreet, contrasting mindsets evident within psychotherapy and society are entitlement, empowerment and cooperation.
 Taking a compassionate, non-judgmental approach, it is worth clarifying each of these mindsets and their implicit values and their relevance to psychotherapy work in the interests of helping patients appreciate and enhance their contribution to the therapeutic relationship with the overall aim of getting the most out of their sessions.

 The entitlement mindset has become an increasing, normalised presence in Western culture, and as such is very often unnoticed by individuals who adopt this approach to life.
 It is a demeanour and set of dependent behaviours that embodies the message ‘the world owes me something more’, and as such can create powerful dynamics marked by tension and frustration in relationship with others.
-Individuals in therapy who hold this orientation to psychotherapy work, whether subtle or crude, commonly position themselves in a self-defeating, dependent attitude that is socially disempowering to them, even though it in essence is an attempt to gain power.
+Individuals in therapy who hold this orientation to psychotherapy work, whether subtle or crude, commonly position themselves in a self-defeating, dependent attitude that is socially manipulative but ultimately disempowering to them, even though it in essence is an attempt to gain power.
 It is an orientation to life that says ‘I deserve to be given special treatment because….’.
-Justifications for special treament are a means of asserting demands by appearing to have unique qualities, experience or needs; to being helpless or disadvantaged; to being aggressive and hostile until demands are met; to finding fault etc, thus eliciting sympathy, admiration, guilt, shame, fear or obligation in the giver.
+Justifications for special treament are a means of asserting demands by appearing to have unique qualities, experience or needs; to being helpless or disadvantaged; to being aggressive and hostile until demands are met; to finding fault; to being ‘top dog’ even to the extent of playing ‘underdog’ and vice versa.
+The goal here is to elicit a response in the recipient: sympathy, admiration, guilt, shame, fear or obligation, for example, thus positioning her into better serving the entitled person’s needs rather than taking responsibility and meeting his own needs.

 Some signs of an entitlement mindset in therapy that I have observed over the decades include: